muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-12-Map-Filter.md

 ### Map function

-Map function will map a given function over the entire list or any other iteratables.
+Map function will map a given function one by one over the entire list or any other iteratable.
-Assume you want to get the sqaure of each digit in your list
+Assume you want to get the square of each digit in your list

 ```python
 #First we define the square function